Car Insurance Rates in 2026: Why Premiums Are Rising & What to Expect

 Rate stabilization in 2026 is not evenly distributed across all driver profiles.
 In fact, one of the most significant trends this year is a widening pricing gap between safe and high-risk drivers.

 Clean-record drivers saw full coverage premiums decrease by roughly 2% in late 2025, averaging around $2,356 annually.
-Meanwhile, high-risk drivers faced sharp increases — and those hikes aren't letting up in 2026.
+Meanwhile, high-risk drivers continue to face sharp, targeted increases — and those hikes aren't letting up in 2026.
+This reflects insurers' shift away from broad blanket increases: they're concentrating surcharges where claim data tells them losses are highest.

 Teen driver (added to policy) +17%

-A DUI can push your annual premium from roughly $2,496 to over $5,287.
+A DUI can push your annual premium from roughly $2,496 to over $5,287 — or far higher in states like California where DUI drivers average $389/month.
 Learn more about car insurance after a DUI, including SR-22 requirements and how to find the best rates.
-Age also plays a major role — a 22-year-old pays an average of $4,358 annually compared to $2,707 for a 40-year-old.
-Even how a single accident affects your car insurance rates can add hundreds of dollars per year to your premium for 3–5 years.
+Even a single at-fault accident affects your car insurance rates by an average of 44–53%, adding hundreds of dollars per year for 3–5 years.
+Similarly, understanding how a speeding ticket raises your premium — typically 22–25% nationally — can help you decide whether traffic school is worth it.

 Pros